 Full moon on a clear night can create some beautiful and subtle details in the landscape.
 The moon is a gorgeous subject, but night photography that includes exquisite details in the moon as well as in the foreground can be tough.
 Have you ever photographed the moon, only to discover that it is so bright in your photograph that it appears as a small, bright spot?
 Or that foreground is completely black?

 Night photography like the one that you see above is possible and can be hauntingly beautiful.
-But these landscape photos were created using two different techniques.
+But I created these landscape photos using two different techniques.
 The image from Glacier National Park is a composite image where the moon and the foreground were photography using two separate exposure and lenses.
 The second image from Death Valley National Park was captured using a single camera exposure using a telephoto lens.
 Lets take a close look at both of these techniques.

 #1: Composite Night Photography Technique

 I took the shot below at The Devil’s Golf Course in Death Valley National Park.
 A brilliant, harvest moon hung over the mountains… but my unedited photograph doesn’t show it.
 To capture the image I wanted, I used a “double-exposure” or blending technique.
 With my camera on my tripod, I took one exposure for the foreground, mountains, and sky.
 The scene was evenly exposed, except for the moon – so with the help of my tripod for a 30-second exposure, it was an easy shot.
 I used a 24mm focal length to capture the scene in the image below.

 When I had the landscape shot I wanted, I prepared my setup to capture a photo of the moon.
 I changed lenses – choosing a 300mm focal length so I could zoom in and capture the details in the moon.
 The moon is properly exposed in the shot below.
 However, the sky is completely black, rather than the reality of it being a deep blue.